 The Catholic University of Eichstätt-Ingolstadt (KU) is the only Catholic university in the German-speaking world.
-The KU is a state-approved university, this means that the degrees and qualifications that it awards are equivalent to those issued by state universities in Germany.
+The KU is state-approved, this means that the degrees and qualifications that it awards are equivalent to those issued by state universities in Germany.
 The KU also has the right to award doctoral degrees and habilitations.
 It is committed to its cosmopolitan character and therefore warmly welcomes students of all denominations, faiths as well as students of no religious belief.

-The KU was recently nominated "TOP University in Germany 2023" by the student portal Studycheck.de.
-The website is one of the online platforms with the largest reach in the field of universities and studying in Germany.
-It publishes students' and alumni's evaluations of their degree programs.
+The KU was recently nominated "Most Popular University in Germany 2024" by the student portal Studycheck. de, one of the online platforms with the largest reach in the field of universities and studying in Germany.
+It publishes students' and alumni's evaluations of degree programs.
 The KU was also highlighted in the area of digital readiness.